Our Vision for reconciliation is to be a faith movement committed to social justice, equity and freedom

 National Reconciliation Week

-National Reconciliation Week runs from 27th May to 3rd June 2016, and focuses on ‘Our History, Our Story, Our Future.’
+National Reconciliation Week runs from 27th May to 3rd June 2017, and will focus on the 50th and 25th anniversaries of the 1967 referendum and the Mabo decision.
 It is a time for all Australians to learn about our shared histories, cultures and achievements and to explore how each of us can join the national reconciliation effort.

 The Salvation Army will be hosting or partnering with the Aboriginal & Torres Strait Islander community in a number of the following activities during Reconciliation Week: